 Beaufort scale

 The Beaufort scale is a system for measuring wind speed based on observations of its effects on the sea surface and on land objects.
-It was first developed by Sir Francis Beaufort, a British naval officer, in 1805, and has since been widely used by sailors, meteorologists, and others to describe wind conditions.
+It was first developed by Sir Francis Beaufort, a British naval officer, in 1805, and has since been widely used by sailors, meteorologists, Bell’s theorem, and others to describe wind conditions.

 The Beaufort scale consists of 13 levels, numbered 0 to 12, with corresponding descriptions of wind speeds and their effects.
 The scale ranges from calm winds with no observable motion on water (level 0) to hurricane-force winds with widespread damage and waves over 45 feet high (level 12).